 Provide details of any Emergency Response Plans in place.
+This may include any plans in the event of an aircraft accident, environmental spill or other relevant emergency.

 5.6.
 Financial Systems

 Provide details of systems in place to manage the organisation's finances, including systems to maintain records and to ensure prompt and accurate invoicing.